Accommodation · Last updated 2 June 2026

 • Can I leave my car overnight if I am taking a day trip into Gibraltar on foot?

 Most La Linea hotels are used to these questions from driving visitors and will give you a straight answer.
-The ones that are vague or dismissive about parking are often the ones where it becomes a problem on arrival.
+If a property is vague or unclear about parking, factor that into your decision before you commit to the booking.

 How much does hotel parking cost in La Linea if charged separately?